 Find out what students from the programme think about their time at KTH.

-As a graduate of this programme, you will have vast career opportunities, and employment prospects are good.
-Saco, Sweden's central organisation for academics, describes high demand for work environment engineers and little competition for jobs, even for new graduates.
+As a graduate of this programme, you will have vast career opportunities and good employment prospects.
+Saco, the Swedish Confederation of Professional Associations, describes high demand for work environment engineers and little competition for jobs, even for new graduates.
 Employers of Work Environment Engineers and Human Factors Specialists can be found nationally and globally in the public, municipal, and private sectors.
 According to Saco, the Swedish Work Environment Authority has an expansion goal of having 300 inspectors employed by 2030 and is currently recruiting.

-A master's degree in Work, Technology and Health provides you with:
+A master's degree in Work, Technology and Health gives you:

-- knowledge of and competence with risk assessment methods, safety strategies and project management within production development.
+- knowledge of and competence in risk assessment methods, safety strategies and project management within production development.

-- the ability to make a difference in the health and economic productivity for people, companies, and society.
+- the ability to make a difference in the health and economic productivity of people, companies, and society.

-This programme is designed to support professional careers as specialists within public authorities and administrations, in municipal or private OSH organisations, or consultancies.
-Graduates are well-prepared to work with investigations, risk assessments, change management, and planning and design of products, work environments, and work organisations.
-On completion of this programme, it is possible to pursue an academic research career and continue on studies leading to a PhD at KTH or other universities.
+We designed the programme to support professional careers as specialists within public authorities and administrations in municipal or private OSH organisations or consultancies.
+Graduates are well-prepared to work with investigations, risk assessments, change management, planning and design of products, work environments, and work organisations.
+Upon completing this programme, it is possible to pursue an academic research career and continue on studies leading to a PhD at KTH or other universities.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Technology, Work and Health are:

 The programme overall is closely linked to SDG #8: Decent work and economic growth.
-Work is an integral part of people lives and an essential determinant of health.
+Work is an integral part of people's lives and an essential determinant of health.
 Thus, the programme also relates to SDG #3: Good health and well-being.
-Work-related accidents and diseases are common in all countries, and students in this programme gain a broad understanding of worker’s health: that of blue- and white-collar workers, of all genders, ages and socioeconomic classes.
-The programme also relates to SDG #10 Industry, innovation and infrastructure, by demonstrating how to achieve sustainable and competitive work systems with a minimum of physical, chemical and psychosocial risk factors.
+Work-related accidents and diseases are common in all countries, and students in this programme gain a broad understanding of worker's health: that of blue- and white-collar workers of all genders, ages and socioeconomic classes.
+The programme also relates to SDG #9 Industry, innovation and infrastructure by demonstrating how to achieve sustainable and competitive work systems with a minimum of physical, chemical and psychosocial risk factors.

 Faculty and research